 - Difficulty in walking, difficulty in intercourse.

 - Concomitant stress incontinence or frequency, inadequate emptying of bladder, repeated urinary tract infection.

 - Difficulty in defecation & constipation.

 - Ultrasound – Pelvis – Done to rule out any coexistent pathology.

-Prolapse may be discovered during a routine gynaecological examination.
+- Expectant Management: Prolapse may be discovered during a routine gynecological examination.
 Such patients may not have any symptoms.
-They are adviced for buttock squeezing exercises or kegels exercises.
-In post menopausal women use of estrogen cream may help strengthen the supports.
+They are advised for buttock squeezing exercises or Kegels exercises.
+In postmenopausal women use of estrogen cream may help strengthen the supports.

-The nature of surgery depends on degree & type of prolapse, the need for preservation of menstrual, reproductive or coital function.
+- Surgical Management: The nature of the surgery depends on degree & type of prolapse, the need for preservation of menstrual, reproductive, or coital function.
 The operations can be done vaginally, abdominally or laparoscopically.

 - Vaginal Hysterectomy and Repair: Uterine prolapse is generally treated by vaginal hysterectomy and repair.
 It is preferred in a woman who has the desired number of children and is not particular about preserving menstrual function.
 The advantage is that both anterior and posterior repair can be done in the same sitting without the need for a separate incision or for repositioning the patient.

 - Manchester/Fothergill Repair: This is an alternative for patients with prolapse who wish to retain the uterus.
 The ligaments are repositioned to provide adequate support to the uterus.